Last Updated on May 7, 2022

 7. Try positive affirmations.

 Give yourself some words of encouragement, even if it feels silly (trust me, I know it does).
-I like to write mine out on notecards and read them each morning before I get out of bed.
+I like to write mine in my planner each morning.
 Think about what you struggle with and turn them into positive statements.
 Here are some ideas:

 - I am safe and secure